corintio/plexflix/README.md

     cd plexflix
     ```

-NOTE: From now on all steps and examples bellow assume you are in the project folder.
+NOTE: All steps and examples bellow assume you are in the project folder.

 That's all you need to install.
 All required software (i.e. Plex, Sonarr, etc..) will be
 download and installed by Docker.
 But before starting all apps, **you must complete the